JosephLai241/URS/README.md

 ## CLI scraper

-Telling the program to scrape by providing flags is much faster than the basic method.
+Scraping using flags is much faster than the basic scraper.

 Provide the scraper with the `-s` flag to indicate a new subreddit, the post category, and finally, depending on the category selected, either the number of results you would like returned or keyword(s) to search for during the scrape.